Stimulating a multi-faceted immune response against cancer’s Achilles heel: the tumor endothelium

 - The tumor endothelium is in direct contact with the body’s immune system, addressing the issue of drug delivery to hypoxic areas of the tumor.

-The diagram below was published in the journal, Oncotarget, and describes the mechanism of action of the ValloVax induced immune response:
+The diagram above was published in the journal, Oncotarget, and describes the mechanism of action of the ValloVax induced immune response

 Current angiogenesis inhibitors, such as Avastin, target only one of the key pathways of angiogenesis (VEGF).
 In contrast, ValloVax™ stimulates the immune system to attack multiple pathways necessary for angiogenesis, thus having the potential for superior efficacy and specificity in comparison with existing drugs.
 ValloVax™ is differentiated from current anti-angiogenic therapies because it stimulates the direct immune system killing of the tumor endothelium while existing tyrosine-kinase inhibitors merely block the VEGF pathway – slowing the angiogenic process at best.